 To get smooth surface finishes, choose a smaller blade than the nose radius, which allows you to program it for a smooth transition from line to line.
 Read your chips when running your final cuts.

 Alloy blades are ideal for CNC machines.
-The diameter of the blade matters since it has to match the product and the production batch.
-The face of the CNC blade lies on the power required by the tool.
+The blade’s diameter matters since it must match the product and the production batch.
+The face of the CNC blade lies in power required by the tool.
 A grinding blade is ideal for fine milling and has better dimensional accuracy, and a pressed CNC blade is for processing occasions.
 It reduces friction and power requirements.

 Using the largest radius achieves the best surface finish and avoids chatter which is the vibration produced by the machine.
 A larger nose radius increases demands on the tool and causes vibration and chip breaking.

 Overload causes chatter as well as poor rigidity of the machine.
-Reducing the cross feed and machining depth reduces the vibration.
-The workpiece has to be clamped, and sometimes you have to replace the tool.
+Reducing the cross-feed and machining depth reduces the vibration.
+The workpiece must be clamped, and sometimes you must replace the tool.